infotiv-research/SIMLAN/README.md

 # SIMLAN, Simulation for Indoor Multi-Camera Localization and Navigation (2.0.0)

-This simulation environment, based on the Gazebo simulator and ROS2, resembles a Volvo trucks warehouse and serves as a playground for rapid prototyping and testing indoor multi-camera localization, positioning, and navigation algorithms.
+This simulation environment, based on the Gazebo Ignition simulator and ROS2, resembles a Volvo trucks warehouse and serves as a playground for rapid prototyping and testing indoor multi-camera localization, positioning, and navigation algorithms.
 While this environment can be utilized for Multi-Sensor SLAM (Simultaneous Localization and Mapping) using cameras, IMUs, GPS, LiDAR, and radar *mounted on the robot*, the focus of this project is *not* on mapping but operating within a *fixed building layout* and using fixed cameras *mounted on the ceiling*.
 This project is inspired by [GPSS (Generic photo-based sensor system)](https://www.youtube.com/watch?v=DA7lKiCdkCc) that utilizes ceiling mounted cameras, deep learning and computer vision algorithms, and very simple transport robots.

 Please click the YouTube link below to view the demo video: